huatengh/CoExpansionValidation/README.md

 popratio            | The ratio between ancestral and current population size, <1 for expansion and >1 for shrinkage eventtime.generation(4) | The time of the historical event in unit of generation(optional)

-  (1):species can appear in multiple rows if having multiple types of loci; using one row for one locus at a time works as well.
+  (1): species can appear in multiple rows if having multiple types of loci; using one row for one locus at a time works as well.
 However, all loci in one species share the same generation time, population size and expansion/shrinkage history.
 For these columns, function below will only read  from the first row of a species.
   (2): mutation rate (and population size, and other number columns) can take BayeSCC-style prior distributions.
 For example, {U:1,299} for uniform distribution between 1 and 299. see [BayeSCC webpage](https://web.stanford.edu/group/hadlylab/ssc/index.html#IO) for details.
-  (3):generation length needs to be in the same unit as the time range and buffer provided before.
+  (3): generation length needs to be in the same unit as the time range and buffer provided before.
 That is, if MYA was used, then here would need the generation time in unit of million years.
-  (4):optional, if not provided, will be calculated automatically with the generation time and previously simulated events' time.
+  (4): optional, if not provided, will be calculated automatically with the generation time and previously simulated events' time.

 ```{r run BayeSCC from a configuration file}
 path_to_bayessc<-"BayeSSC.exe" #windows version, linux or mac starts with ./